MSED: a multi-modal sleep event detection model for clinical sleep analysis: Methods

-At test time, we generate predictions over the default event windows and use a non-maximum suppression procedure to select between the candidate predictions.
-For a given class \textit{k}, the procedure is as follows.
-First, the predictions are sorted according to probability of the event, which is above a threshold \(\theta_k\).
-Then, using the most probable prediction as an anchor, we sequentially evaluate the IoU between the anchor and the remaining candidate predictions, removing those with \(\text{IoU}>=0.5\).
+At test time, we generate predictions across the default event windows and use a non-maximum suppression procedure to select between the candidate predictions.
+For a given class \textit{k}, the procedure is as follows: First, the predictions are sorted according to probability of the event, which is above a threshold \(\theta_k\).
+Then, using the most probable prediction as an anchor, we sequentially evaluate the IoU between the anchor and the remaining candidate predictions, removing those with IoU larger than 0.5.